BritishTrustForOrnithology/AcousticTools/README.md

 5. Now use extract_chunk() applied to each row of the dataframe produced in 4) to produce short audio chunks for manual checking

+A full working eample of this approach can be found [here](https://github.com/BritishTrustForOrnithology/AcousticTools/blob/main/example_extracting_chunks.md)

 Simon Gillings
 October 2024